-TSIEDL4 - Diesel Injection System and Laboratory - 6 Credits Pre-requisites -TCID22 Lecture 40 hrs/Laboratory 80 hrs/Outside the Classroom Work 30 hrs
+TSIEDL4 - Diesel Injection System and Laboratory - 6 Credits Pre-requisites -TCID22 Lecture 40 hrs/Laboratory 80 hrs

 This course prepares students to repair different injection systems such as Bosch, GM, Cummins, Robert Bosch, Caterpillar, and others.
 Requires a mastery of basic knowledge and skills for repairing components of the systems.
 Eventually students may be able to specialize in injection systems.